 Fundrise Pro: A subscription service for investors who want more customization

-Innovation Fund: A new venture capital fund to take advantage of private growth opportunities post the 2022 bear market.
-It invests in artificial intellgience, property tech, financial tech, SAAS, and more.
+Venture product: Enables investors to take advantage of private growth company opportunities post the 2022 bear market.
+The product invests in artificial intelligence, property tech, financial tech, SAAS, and more.

-Opportunistic Credit Fund: A fund that does developer loans and refinances for high-quality projects that need a bridge due to the dramatic increase in rates since 2022
+Opportunistic credit product: A way for investors to take advantage of higher interest rates through developer loans and refinances for high-quality projects that need a bridge due to the dramatic increase in rates since 2022

 Fundrise Review: Fees